elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 > Note: This algorithm doesn't support mixed Kibana versions attempting to
 > perform a migration at the same time.
 E.g. if a v7.8.0 and a v7.9.0 node
 > attempts to simultaneously migrate a 7.6.0 index the result will be an
 > inconsistent state.
+This is an unlikely scenario in practise and therefore
-In 8.x we can ensure that only the latest node completes
+> an acceptable limitation.
+In 8.x we can ensure that only the latest node
-> the migration.
+> completes the migration.

 ## 4.3.2 Single node migrations coordinated through a lease/lock